joseasoler/tradergen/FEATURES.md

 * **Craftsmanship:** Adds apparel, furniture and art created from stone, metal or wood to the stock of the trader.
 Present in bulk and imperial orbital traders.

-* **Culture (with [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410)):** Has recreation buildings, books, blueprints and maps in stock.
-You can purchase the newspaper of their ship as well.
+* **Culture:** Has recreation buildings, textbooks, schematics and novels in stock.
+With Anomaly, they may also have a tome.
 Present in exotic and imperial orbital traders.

 * **Draper:** Sells apparel and furniture created from textiles.
 Present in exotic and imperial orbital traders.